 Our agency is committed to listen to your requests, understand your concerns, to serve you well and be receptive to suggestions.
-If you have a compliment or complaint about our services, please contact our agency Communications Officer at:
+If you have a compliment or complaint about our services, please contact our agency Communications Officer at the information below.

 Texas Medical Board

 P.O.
 Box 2018